hbeni/fgcom-mumble/client/plugin.spec.md

 ### Mumble PluginData interface
 The plugin will broadcast its state (callsign, listen/send frequencies, ptt-state, location, tx-power) to the other plugins using the mumble internal plugin data interface (TCP based).
 Other plugins will pick this up and update their internal knowledge of the other users.

-The data packets are ASCII based and constructed as following: The `dataID` field must start with the string `FGCOM`.
+The data packets are ASCII based and constructed as following:

+The *dataID* field has the syntax `FGCOM:<packetType>[:<iid>[:<params>]]`; ie. it must start with the string `FGCOM` and following fields are separated by colon.
 Only such packets are allowed to be processed from the plugin, other packets do no belong to the fgcom-implementation and are ignored.
+The second field denote the fgcom packet type.
-Following a colon, the id of the target identity *iid* is submitted (`0` denotes the default identity).
+For PacketTypes encoding identity information, the next field contains the identity *iid* (`0` denotes the default identity).
+After that, some PacketTypes can contain further parameters.

-The following bytes in the `dataID` field denote the packet type.
-Each packet consists of a comma-separated sequence of `KEY=VALUE` pairs and empty values are to be ignored too:
+Each packets *payload* consists of a comma-separated string sequence of `KEY=VALUE` pairs (empty values are to be ignored too):

 - `FGCOM:UPD_USR:`*iid* keys a userdata data update package:
   - `CALLSIGN`